 Reporting harassing conduct, as described above, does not constitute filing an Equal Employment Opportunity (EEO) complaint and does not pause the timeframe for timely raising an EEO complaint.
 Employees are not precluded from filing EEO complaints concerning allegations of harassment while also raising allegations in the manner described above.

-We also prohibit retaliation against any employee for making a good-faith report of harassing conduct or for cooperating with or participating in any investigation of alleged harassing conduct.
-All information provided to DOL officials will be maintained on a confidential basis to the greatest extent possible.
+Where appropriate, the Department will provide interim relief to employees who are victims of alleged harassing conduct to ensure that further misconduct does not occur.
+We also prohibit retaliation against any employee for making a good-faith report of harassing conduct, for cooperating with or participating in any investigation of alleged harassing conduct, or otherwise engaging in protected activity.
+All information provided to Departmental officials will be maintained on a confidential basis to the greatest extent possible.

 Let us all work to maintain a respectful work environment free from harassing conduct as we carry out our mission to improve the lives of American workers and their families.